augcog/OpenARK/documentation/Jetson-NX-build-instructions.md

 This already has the Eigen changes.
 But make sure that the EIGEN_HACK option is ON.
 `option( EIGEN_HACK "EIGEN_HACK" ON)`.
-Also make sure that the following is applied for ARM support, in case it is not applied automatically.
+Also make sure that the following is applied for ARM support, just in case it is not applied automatically.
 `add_definitions(-D__ARM_NEON__)`

 3. `cd OpenARK && mkdir build && cd build` to create build directory.

+4. Run CMake.
-4. `cmake .. -DCMAKE_BUILD_TYPE=Release` to run CMake. librealsense2 will be enabled by default.
+`cmake .. -DCMAKE_BUILD_TYPE=Release`
+librealsense2 will be enabled by default.
 You can add `-DBUILD_AVATAR_DEMO` to build the avatar demo in addition to hand and SLAM, `-DBUILD_DATA_RECORDING` to build the data recording tool, and `-BUILD_TESTS` to build hand tests. `-DBUILD_UNITY_PLUGIN` is not available on Linux at the moment.

-5. `make -j4` to build.
+5. `make -j4`

 ## Running the OpenARK demo applications
 - These applications will show you how core functionalities of OpenARK work